Tsirimaholy/FCCSurveyForm/README.md

 ﻿# FCC-Survey-form
-This is one of FCC curriculum
+This is a simple survey form